Kong/docs.konghq.com/app/konnect/getting-started/publish-service.md

 1. In the {% konnect_icon servicehub %} [**Service Hub**](https://cloud.konghq.com/servicehub), select a service.

-1. Select **Documentation**, then **Add Page**, upload the `.md` file and **save**.
+1. Select **Documentation**, then **Add Page**.
+Upload the `.md` file and **Save**.

-    {% konnect_icon servicehub %} may automatically populate fields from the uploaded documentaion.
+    {% konnect_icon servicehub %} may automatically populate fields from the uploaded documentation.

 ## Upload an API spec

-Open API specifications, or specs, can be uploaded and attached to a specific service version within your Dev Portal.
+OpenAPI specifications, or specs, can be uploaded and attached to a specific service version within your Dev Portal.
 Every version can have one OpenAPI spec associated with it, in JSON or YAML format.

 If you have a spec, use it in the following steps.
 Otherwise, you can